 Back then, about 80% of their sales came from Amazon and just 20% from their Shopify website, which for Konstantin, felt “very risky.”
 Deciding it was better to start handling their own fulfillment, Gritomatic opened a warehouse at their Cartersville facility last June.

 It was around this time that Konstantin resumed his search for an inventory management solution that was compatible with their new business model.
-After trying Dear inventory for three months and test-driving Orderhive and Amazon Seller as well, Gritomatic began using Cin7 last September.
+After trying several other inventory management systems, Gritomatic began using Cin7 last September.
 Now 60% of orders originate from Gritomatic’s own website, with maybe 35% from Amazon and 5% from eBay.

 “We tried maybe six systems, and only with Cin7 did we get the feeling that the developers understand what they’re doing.
 Core Cin7 is fantastic.
 Our products are about bundles, and the support of bundles in Cin7 is extraordinary.”